gabrieldansereau/ms_betadiversity_hotspots/manuscript.md

 # Discussion

-Our result for our species-rich Northeast subregion showed a decreasing, slightly curvilinear relationship between LCBD values and species richness.
-This is in line with the original study on fish communities [@Legendre2013BetDiv] and with following ones on insect metacommunities [@daSilva2014LocReg;
+Our results showed a decreasing relationship between species richness and LCBD values; however, the exact form of this relationship varies depending on the scale and the region.
+Our species-rich Northeast subregion ([@fig:subareas]) showed a decreasing relationship similar to previous studies and slightly curvilinear, as described by @Heino2017ExpSpe.
+This result for Warblers species is in line with the original study on fish communities [@Legendre2013BetDiv] and with following ones on insect metacommunities [@daSilva2014LocReg;
 @Heino2017UnrCor; @Heino2017ExpSpe], dung beetles [@daSilva2018DisCor;